 If probiotics are your gut’s best friend, then Antibiotics are your gut’s worst enemy!

 Antibiotics work buy wiping out any and all bacteria, which makes them very effective for treating illnesses, but very bad for your microbiome.
 The antibiotic cannot recognize the difference between good gut bacteria and bad bacteria.
 They work on a ‘kill now ask questions later’ model.
-Try to buy meat products that were raised without antibiotics, and if you do have to take an antibiotic to treat a virus, make sure to take a probiotic daily for the duration of your prescription to help replenish your gut bacteria.
+Try to buy meat products that were raised without antibiotics, and if you do have to take an antibiotic, make sure to take a probiotic daily for the duration of your prescription to help replenish your gut bacteria.

 5. Stock up on dietary sources of prebiotics

 Prebiotics are food for your microbiome!
 It’s important to feed these little guys to give them the energy they need to complete their very important task of managing your enteric nervous system.
 Here is a list of dietary prebiotics that should be staples in your home kitchen:

 - Cocoa Extracts

 - Red Wine Extracts

 - Root Vegetables